Toa Payoh ritual murders: Murders

 For several years Adrian Lim, a medium in Block 12, Toa Payoh Lorong 7, had been performing noisy rituals in the middle of the night.
 The residents complained several times to the authorities, but the rituals would always resume after a short time.

-On the afternoon of 24 January 1981, nine-year-old Agnes Ng Siew Heok (黄秀叶 (黃秀葉, Huáng Xìuyè)), a student of Holy Innocents Chinese Girl School, disappeared.
-She was last seen by her sister and friend at a Toa Payoh church where she was attending religious classes.
-Hours later, the child was found in a bag outside a lift in Block 11, less than a kilometre (five-eighths of a mile) from the church.
-The girl had been smothered to death and the body was found naked.
-The investigation revealed injuries to her genitals and semen in her rectum.
+On the afternoon of 24 January 1981, nine-year-old Agnes Ng Siew Heok (黄秀叶 (Huáng Xìuyè)), a student of Holy Innocents Chinese Girl School, disappeared.
+She was last seen at about 4 pm by her sister and friend at the Church of Risen Christ, where the sisters attended Bible classes.
+Ten hours later, Ng's body was found in a large brown vinyl travel bag at Block 11, almost exactly 1 km from the church.
+She had been suffocated, and the investigation revealed injuries to her genitals and semen in her rectum.

 On 7 February, the body of ten-year-old Ghazali bin Marzuki, a student from Henry Park Primary School, was found under a tree between Blocks 10 and 11.
 He had been missing since the previous day, after being seen boarding a taxi with an unknown woman.
 Forensic pathologists on the scene deemed the cause of death as drowning, and found on the boy suffocation marks similar to those on Ng.
-Like Ng, his body was left naked.
 There were no signs of sexual assault.
 There were burns on the boy's back and a puncture on his arm.
 Traces of a sedative were later detected in his blood.